Image Optimizer

 ⚡ Multi-operation

-Combine multiple operations in a single workflow.
-Chain compress, resize, and metadata removal together for efficient batch processing.
+Chain compress, resize, and metadata removal into one pass for fast batch processing.

 Available Operations:

-• Resize - Set maximum width and/or height in pixels
+- Resize - Set max width and/or height

-• Remove Metadata - Strip EXIF data for privacy
+- Remove Metadata - Strip EXIF for privacy

 How to Use: